 Our business depends on the overall demand for labor and on the economic health of current and prospective clients that use our work marketplace.
-Any significant weakening of the economy in the United States or Europe or of the global economy, including the macroeconomic downturn caused by the COVID-19 pandemic and the resulting increase in unemployment rates, more limited availability of credit, a reduction in business confidence and activity, decreased government spending, economic and political uncertainty, financial turmoil affecting the banking system or financial markets, trade wars and higher tariffs, a more limited market for independent professional service providers or information technology services, shifts away from remote work, and other adverse economic or market conditions may adversely impact our business and operating results.
+Any significant weakening of the economy in the United States or Europe or of the global economy, including the worsening of the ongoing labor shortage and rise in inflation, more limited availability of credit, a reduction in business confidence and activity, decreased government spending, economic and political uncertainty, financial turmoil affecting the banking system or financial markets, trade wars and higher tariffs, a more limited market for independent professional service providers or information technology services, shifts away from remote work, and other adverse economic or market conditions may adversely impact our business and operating results.
 Global economic and political events or uncertainty, including the current geopolitical uncertainty in Russia and Ukraine, may cause some of our current or potential users to curtail their use of our work marketplace, and may ultimately result in new regulatory and cost challenges to our operations.
-In addition, small- and medium-sized businesses have been disproportionately impacted by the macroeconomic downturn caused by the COVID-19 pandemic, some of which have reduced their spend on our work marketplace.
-These adverse conditions have resulted, and may continue to result, in reductions in revenue, increased operating expenses, longer sales cycles, and increased competition.
+In addition, small- and medium-sized businesses were disproportionately impacted by the macroeconomic downturn caused by the

+COVID-19 pandemic, some of which businesses reduced their spend on our work marketplace.
+These adverse conditions resulted, and may again result, in reductions in revenue, increased operating expenses, longer sales cycles, and increased competition.
 There is also risk that when overall global economic conditions are positive, our business could be negatively impacted by a decreased demand for freelancers as businesses utilize more full-time employees relative to their use of independent contractors.
-We cannot predict the timing, strength, or duration of any economic slowdown, including the macroeconomic downturn caused by the COVID-19 pandemic, or any subsequent recovery generally.
-If the conditions in the general economy deteriorate, as a resu
+We cannot predict the timing, strength, or duration of any economic slowdown, or any subsequent recovery generally.
+If the conditions in the general economy deteriorate, as a result of the COVID-19 pandemic or otherwise, our business, financial condition, and operating results could be adversely affected.